 This example is more about a modern house.

-This is actually easier than the others.
-Just draw boxes and add palm trees!
+It is actually easier than the others.
+Just draw boxes, and don’t forget the palm trees!

-This one is a little different.
-The two vanishing points are up and down, instead or left and right.
+In this one, the two vanishing points are up and down, instead of left and right.

 In other words, we are facing the horizontal corner of the building.

-But all the rules are still the same!
+But all the rules still remain the same!

-I know, I know… This one looks kinda scary with all the little details..
+I know, I know… This one looks scary with all the little details.

-But remember that placing the main lines is the hardest part!
-It is ok to spent a lot of time for this part!
+But remember that placing the main lines is the most challenging part!
+It is ok to spend a lot of time on this part!
 Just draw these lines softly so you can erase them and try again if needed!